MileHacker Logo

 Mobile Payment Setup

 Before your trip, install and set up WeChat Pay and Alipay.
-These apps simplify transactions and are widely accepted, often more so than international credit cards.
+These applications simplify transactions and are widely accepted, often more so than international credit cards.
 Many locals use these apps and they often give small discounts or loyalty programs.

 Health & Safety Measures